djotaku/adventofcode/README.md

 - 2015
     - Second Problem Set Tackled (April 2021 - Sept 2021)
-    - Originally solved with Python, Ruby, and Perl (other languages may be used in the future)
+    - Originally solved with Python
+    - New languages for this set: Ruby and Perl
     - 50 Stars Collected
       - 20210828 - Reached 34 stars without skipping any Days/Parts.
 This put me in a tie with my score at the end of 2020 when I was doing it live Dec 2020.
       - 20210919 - First set of Advent of Code I completed with all 50 stars!!!!